With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreChildrens Home/aid Society Rice Child/family Center is a mental health clinic in Evanston, Illinois, located at 1101 Washington Street, 60202.
-Childrens Home/aid Society Rice Child/family Center offers residential treatment.
-Childrens Home/aid Society Rice Child/family Center provides behavior modification, activity therapy and psychotropic medication to children / adolescents.
-Childrens Home/aid Society Rice Child/family Center also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
-Some other services provided by Childrens Home/aid Society Rice Child/family Center include case management and family psychoeducation.
+Learn MoreChildrens Home/aid Society Rice Child/family Center is one of mental health facilities in Evanston, Illinois, located at 1101 Washington Street, 60202 zip code.
+Childrens Home/aid Society Rice Child/family Center provides residential treatment.
+Childrens Home/aid Society Rice Child/family Center provides psychotropic medication, trauma therapy and couples/family therapy to children / adolescents.
+Childrens Home/aid Society Rice Child/family Center also supports LGBT, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services provided at Childrens Home/aid Society Rice Child/family Center include case management and family psychoeducation.

 Learn MoreMetropolitan Family Services Evanston And Skokie Valley is a mental health facility in Skokie, IL, located at 5210 Main Street, 60077 zip code area.
-Metropolitan Family Services Evanston And Skokie Valley provides outpatient treatment and telemedicine/telehealth.
-Metropolitan Family Services Evanston And Skokie Valley provides behavior modification, cognitive behavioral therapy and activity therapy to adults, seniors 65 or older and young adults.
+Metropolitan Family Services Evanston And Skokie Valley provides telemedicine/telehealth and outpatient treatment.
+Metropolitan Family Services Evanston And Skokie Valley provides dialectical behavior therapy, trauma therapy and activity therapy to adults, seniors 65 or older and young adults.
 Metropolitan Family Services Evanston And Skokie Valley also supports clients referred from the court/judicial system.
-Additional services offered by Metropolitan Family Services Evanston And Skokie Valley consist of family psychoeducation, case management and education services.
+Additional services offered by Metropolitan Family Services Evanston And Skokie Valley consist of case management, education services and family psychoeducation.

 Learn MoreMethodist Hospital Of Chicago is a mental health treatment center in Chicago, IL, located at 5025 North Paulina Street, 60640 zip code area.
 Methodist Hospital Of Chicago provides hospital inpatient treatment and outpatient treatment.
-Methodist Hospital Of Chicago offers individual psychotherapy, psychotropic medication and activity therapy to seniors 65 or older and adults.
-Additional services at Methodist Hospital Of Chicago consist of illness management and recovery, education services and integrated primary care services.
+Methodist Hospital Of Chicago offers cognitive behavioral therapy, psychotropic medication and activity therapy to adults and seniors 65 or older.
+Additional services at Methodist Hospital Of Chicago consist of integrated primary care services, case management and illness management and recovery.

 Learn MoreLawrence Hall is a mental health clinic in Chicago, Illinois, located at 4833 North Francisco Avenue, 60625.
 Lawrence Hall offers residential treatment.
-Lawrence Hall provides activity therapy, psychotropic medication and behavior modification to children / adolescents.
-Lawrence Hall also supports LGBT, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services provided by Lawrence Hall include education services, intensive case management and housing services.
+Lawrence Hall provides trauma therapy, behavior modification and activity therapy to children / adolescents.
+Lawrence Hall also supports children/adolescents with serious emotional disturbance, LGBT and people requiring dual diagnosis treatment.
+Some other services provided by Lawrence Hall include family psychoeducation, housing services and diet and exercise counseling.

 Learn MoreCommunity Counseling Center Of Chicago C4 Clark/adult And Children/call Center is one of mental health facilities in Chicago, Illinois, located at 4740 North Clark Street, 60640 zip code.
-Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides outpatient treatment and telemedicine/telehealth.
-Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents, adults and young adults.
+Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides telemedicine/telehealth and outpatient treatment.
+Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides cognitive behavioral therapy, group therapy and individual psychotherapy to young adults, children / adolescents and adults.
 Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center also supports people with trauma and seniors or older adults.
-Additional services provided at Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center include family psychoeducation, suicide prevention services and case management.
+Additional services provided at Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center include case management, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.